-Within two months of the employee's start date.
+You must provide all workers and employees with a written statement on or before the first day of work.
 It's not an employment contract, but it details the key employment terms and conditions, which is useful should any disagreements arise, especially if the matter goes to an Employment Tribunal.
 If it contains all the information usually found within a written statement, issuing an employment contract is sufficient.

 Must I provide a written statement to everyone who works for me?

 The right to a written statement was extended to all workers on 6 April 2020 as part of the 'good work plan'.
 Previously you only had to provide a statement to employees within two months of work commencing.

 Save £5 and pay £30 for a year's access to 530 employment documents, policies and templates.
 Use code SLD7948.S

 What should I include within the written statement of employment?

 Key employment particulars can be contained in a 'principal statement'.
 This can be part of the employment contract.
 The principal statement should include: